Dental Hygiene Program

 - Be able to effectively communicate with patients to explain procedures, provide instructions and educate.

 The dental hygiene program is a limited entry program.
-Twelve students will be admitted each fall.
-The application is available on the Dental Hygiene homepage under Documents and Forms.
+Twelve to fourteen students will be admitted each fall.
+The application is available on the Dental Hygiene homepage under "Steps to Apply" tab.
+Application's open in January and close in February.
+See Steps to Apply webpage for application dates.

 A minimum GPA of 2.75 (4.0 scale) in general education and pre-requisite courses is required.
 Recent completion of the following program degree requirements are required: